Montana Board of Medical Examiners

 Frequently Asked Questions

-• If I become aware of another healthcare provider that may be incompetent or committing unprofessional conduct, including chemical dependency or drug diversion, what should I do?
+• If I become aware of another healthcare provider that may be incompetent or engaged in unprofessional conduct, what are my reporting obligations?

 • Once a complaint is received, the Compliance Unit sends a letter to the complainant acknowledging that the complaint has been received.